avaframe/AvaFrame/docs/moduleAna4Stats.rst

       Probability map example.

-Another example is given in :py:mod:`runScripts.runProbAnaCom1DFA.py`, but here only one parameter is varied at a time.
+Another example is given in :py:mod:`runScripts.runProbAnaCom1DFA.py`.
 Avalanche simulations are performed with the settings defined in the configuration file of :py:mod:`com1DFA` and in addition a parameter variation is performed according to the parameters set in ``ana4Stats/probAnaCfg.ini`` in the section PROBRUN.
+The parameters to be varied are set in **varParList**, the type of variation in **variationType** (options are: percent, range, rangefromci) and the value of the variation in **variationValue**.
+Then there are two sampling strategies to choose from, for performing the parameter variation:
+(1) a latin hypercube sample of all the parameters to be varied (provided in varParList) is generated and simulations are performed using sets of parameters drawn from this sample.
-All the parameters set in PROBRUN are varied on at a time, i.e. simulations are performed for the standard settings of all parameters, except the one parameter to be varied, subsequently the other variations are performed.
+Using sampling strategy (2) all the parameters set in *PROBRUN* are varied on at a time, i.e. simulations are performed for the standard settings of all parameters, except the one parameter to be varied, subsequently the other variations are performed.
-In the beginning of the script, filtering criteria for the probability maps can be set.
+One probability map is created for all the different simulations and in case of sampling strategy (2), also one map per parameter that is varied once at a time, is created in addition.

 .. _Theory: